-Now offering Grooming Services Monday - Thursday!
+Now offering Grooming Services Monday, Tuesday, Thursday, and Friday!
 Call us for an appointment!

 Whether your pet needs a summer shave, light trim, or just a good shampoo, we're here to help!